-Unfortunately, many students who can decode well and understand words still have weak comprehension.
+Unfortunately, many students who can decode well and understand words still have weak reading comprehension.
 What is the missing piece for these students?

-Clinical research over the last thirty years indicates there is a separate comprehension weakness that is rarely identified.
+Clinical research over the last 30 years indicates there is a separate comprehension weakness that is rarely identified.
 This weakness often undermines the reading process.
 It is a weakness, based in the sensory system, in creating an imaged gestalt or “whole.”

 Students may have difficulty creating mental images for language.
-This weakness causes individuals to get only “parts” of information they read or hear, but not the whole.
+This weakness causes individuals to get only “parts” of information that they read or hear, but not the whole.